havardlovas/gref4hsi/README.md

 X_body =  R*X_hsi + t# the vector expressed in the body frame
 ```
 In our computation we use a frame convention akin to the camera frames in computer vision.
 This means that x-right, y-backward, and z-downward for a well aligned camera.
-This is why the rz is non-zero.
+In contrast the vehicle body frame follows the roll-pitch-yaw convention with x-forward, y-starboard, z-downward.
+This is why the rz is by default $\pm \pi/2$.
 The easiest if you are unsure of whether your scanner is flipped is to swap the sign rz.